albertoceschin/gas/run/simplifiedSiwek/README.md

 ## Description

-* From tutorial: OpenFOAM-v2212/tutorials/lagrangian/coalChemistryFoam/simplifiedSiwek
+* From tutorial: OpenFOAM-v2212/tutorials/lagrangian/coalChemistryFoam/simplifiedSiwek.
+Goal is to adapt it as much as possible to KAUST gasifier, in order to understand what is missing and has to be implemented.

-## Tasks for Chiara
+## Tasks

-- [ ] Change names of patches in /save and /constant in order to adapt tutorial to the pipe mesh.
+- [x] Change names of patches in /save and /constant in order to adapt tutorial to the pipe mesh.
 - [x] Adapt geometry in blockMeshDict to something meaningful.
-Then flowrates too.
+- [x] Changed injection to cone injection.
+- [ ] Update species and flowrates.
+Idea was to use one liquid, one solid and multiple gas species to implement missing reactions.
+For now, realistic but no real.

 ## Notes